fgenolini/frank/README.md

 Frank coding experiments for distant pairs and swarms of software engineers, each in isolation, working from home

-Ask to join this repo as a contributor

-## Put your suggestions as a card
-In the Projects there is a Kanban called "getting involved": add a card

-### Adding a Kanban card
-Create an issue, then go to Projects and add a card by selecting the card of interest and drag and drop it to the relevant column

 ## Subdirectories
 ### video
 Computer vision using OpenCV, to detect what is present on the computer's webcam, or any other video input, with optional audio input.